symbioticfi/relay-contracts/README.md

 Features:

-- Similar to `SelfRegisterMiddleware` but uses Ed25519 keys and signatures.
+- Similar to `SelfRegisterMiddleware` but uses Ed25519 keys and EdDSA signatures.

 ## Getting Started